AhmedVargos/Valorant-Agents/README.md

 - [CI/CD with github Actions](https://docs.github.com/en/actions) - Automate, customize, and execute your software development workflows.

 ## Architecture
-Valorant Agents is Multi-moduled application with a meaningful separation for layers and features with the necessary grouping.
+Valorant Agents is Multi-modular application with a meaningful separation for layers and features with the necessary grouping.
 With MVVM architecture with an additional Domain layer for each module by itself.

 Modules Design: